-You will have the opportunity to care for patients and work for a highly regarded leader in therapy services department.
-Our client provides a culture that will allow you to pursue your passion and offers a comprehensive benefit package plus competitive compensation to fit your individual needs.
+You will have the opportunity to care for patients and work for a highly regarded leader in the therapy services department.
+Our client provides a culture that will allow you to pursue your passion and offers a comprehensive benefits package plus competitive compensation to fit your individual needs.

-Must be a graduate of an accredited Speech Language Pathology program with an active SLP license in the state of Arkansas
+- Must be a graduate of an accredited Speech-Language Pathology program with an active SLP license in the state of WA

-Licensed to practice speech-language pathology in the state of Louisiana.
+- Licensed to practice speech-language pathology in the state of Oregon

-You bring the above skills to the facility and they will offer you a stable work schedule, competitive wages, fabulous benefits package, and the opportunity for personal and professional development.
-Relo expenses and Sign On Bonus for right candidate.
+You bring the above skills to the facility and they will offer you a stable work schedule, competitive wages, an incredible benefits package, and the opportunity for personal and professional development.

 For immediate consideration please email a copy of your resume to the recruiter working on this search.